 The configured UE maximum output power PCMAX,f,c for carrier f of a serving cell c shall be set such that the corresponding measured peak EIRP PUMAX,f,c is within the following bounds

-PPowerclass + DPIBE – MAX(MAX(MPRf,c, A- MPRf,c,) + ΔMBP,n, P-MPRf,c) – MAX{T(MAX(MPRf,c, A- MPRf,c,) ), T(P-MPRf,c)} ≤ PUMAX,f,c ≤ EIRPmax
+PPowerclass + DPIBE – MAX(MAX(MPRf,c, A- MPRf,c,) + ΔMBP,n, P-MPRf,c) – DPCMAX,f,c – MAX{T(MAX(MPRf,c, A- MPRf,c,) + DPCMAX,f,c), T(P-MPRf,c)} ≤ PUMAX,f,c ≤ EIRPmax

 while the corresponding measured total radiated power PTMAX,f,c is bounded by

-PTMAX,f,c ≤ TRPmax
+PTMAX,f,c ≤ TRPmax – DPCMAX,f,c

+with

-with PPowerclass the UE power class as specified in sub-clause 6.2.1, EIRPmax the applicable maximum EIRP as specified in sub-clause 6.2.1, MPRf,c as specified in sub-clause 6.2.2 , A-MPRf,c as specified in sub-clause 6.2.3, ΔMBP,n the peak EIRP relaxation as specified in clause 6.2.1 and TRPmax the maximum TRP for the UE power class as specified in sub-clause 6.2.1.
-DPIBE is 1.0 dB if UE declares support for mpr-PowerBoost-FR2-r16, UL transmission is QPSK, MPRf,c = 0 and when NS_200 applies and the network configures the UE to operate with mpr-PowerBoost-FR2-r16otherwise DPIBE is 0.0 dB.
+- PPowerclass the UE power class as specified in sub-clause 6.2.1;

+- EIRPmax the applicable maximum EIRP as specified in sub-clause 6.2.1;

+- MPRf,c as specified in sub-clause 6.2.2;

+- A-MPRf,c as specified in sub-clause 6.2.3;

+- ΔMBP,n the peak EIRP relaxation as specified in clause 6.2.1;

+- TRPmax the maximum TRP for the UE power class as specified in sub-clause 6.2.1;

+- DPIBE is 1.0 dB if UE declares support for mpr-PowerBoost-FR2-r16, UL transmission is QPSK, MPRf,c = 0 and when NS_200 applies and the network configures the UE to operate with mpr-PowerBoost-FR2-r16, otherwise DPIBE is 0.0 dB;

+- DPCMAX,f,c ≥ 0 is the power offset (attenuation) of the configured UE maximum output power PCMAX,f,c with values in dB, activated and configured by the [Serving Cell Configured Power MAC CE]; ΔPCMAX,f,c = 0 dB if ΔPCMAX,f,c is [deactivated] by the [Serving Cell Maximum Power MAC CE] or when carrier f of serving cell c is part of a CA configuration and transmissions in a slot for this serving cell are not overlapping with transmissions on a slot of any other serving cell of the same CA configuration.

 The requirement is verified in beam peak direction.

+When DPCMAX,f,c > 0 dB for carrier f of serving cell c part of a CA configuration and transmissions in a slot on this serving cell are overlapping with transmissions on a slot of another active serving cell of the same CA configuration, the UE shall apply the power offset DPCMAX,f,c to the PCMAX,f,c such that the PUMAX,f,c and PTMAX,f,c are within their respective bounds specified above and such that the the Type 1 power headroom report computed by the UE for carrier f of serving cell c decreases by DPCMAX,f,c dB within the reporting resolution specified in [12] for a fixed resource allocation on this serving cell.

 maxUplinkDutyCycle-FR2, as defined in TS 38.306 [14], is a UE capability to facilitate electromagnetic power density exposure requirements.
 This UE capability is applicable to all FR2 power classes.